 c) § 98 of the Tunis Agenda, which encourages strengthened and continuing cooperation between and among stakeholders and welcomes, in that respect, the ITU-led Connect the World initiative;

-d) that, in recent decades, progress in natural science, mathematics, engineering and technologyhas formed the basis for ICT innovations and convergence that are bringing the benefits of the information society to an increasing number of people around the world;
+d) that, in recent decades, the ICT landscape has changed considerably: progress in natural science, mathematics, engineering and technology, speed of innovation, the dissemination and application of mobile technologies and improved access to the Internet have significantly enhanced the range of opportunities that ICTs offer for the promotion of inclusive development and are bringing the benefits of the information society to an increasing number of people around the world;

+e) that UNGIS proposes that, in collaboration with other stakeholders, the United Nations system should strive to fully harness ICTs to address development challenges in the 21st century and recognize ICTs as key enablers of all three pillars of sustainable development and that the potential of ICTs as a key enabler of development, and as critical components of innovative development solutions, be fully recognized in the Post-2015 Development Agenda;

+f) that the multistakeholder preparatory platform (MPP-WSIS+10) proposed by ITU, in which all UN agencies and all WSIS stakeholders participated, made it possible to endorse, on a consensus basis, the outcome documents from the WSIS+10 High-Level Event, namely the WSIS+10 Statement on Implementation of WSIS Outcomes and the WSIS+10 Vision for WSIS Beyond 2015;

-e) that the ITU Secretary-General created the ITU WSIS Task Force, chaired by the Deputy Secretary-General, in order to fulfil, among others, the instructions handed down to the Secretary-General in Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference;
+g) that the ITU Secretary-General created the ITU WSIS Task Force, chaired by the Deputy Secretary-General, in order to fulfil, among others, the instructions handed down to the Secretary-General in Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference;

-f) the outcomes of the two WSIS forums hosted by ITU in May 2009 and May 2010;

-g) the ITU report "WSIS+5" on ITU's WSIS implementation and follow-up activities for the five years 2005-2010,
+h) the ITU report "WSIS+10" on ITU's WSIS implementation and follow-up activities for the ten years 2005-2014,

-noting

-that there is currently no definition of the term "information and communication technologies (ICT)", which is widely used in documents of the United Nations, ITU and other organizations, including the WSIS outcomes,

 endorsing

-a) Resolution 30 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+a) Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC) on the role of the ITU Telecommunication Development Sector in implementing the WSIS outcomes;

-b) Resolution 139 (Rev. Guadalajara, 2010) of this conference;
+b) Resolution 139 (Rev. Busan, 2014) of this conference;

-c) the relevant results of the 2010 session of the ITU Council, including Resolution 1282 (Rev. 2008);
+c) the relevant results of the 2013 and 2014 sessions of the ITU Council, including Resolution 1334 (Rev. 2013);

-d) programmes, activities and regional activities established by WTDC-10 with the objective of bridging the digital divide;
+d) programmes, activities and regional activities established by WTDC-14 with the objective of bridging the digital divide;